 This all sounds fascinating, but what - according to the current research - does science say that Mere Exposure Effect can actually do?
 Here are a few examples:

-1. “Mere Exposure” can drive desire for our product or experience
+1. “Mere Exposure” can drive desire

 The Mere-Exposure effect can be a powerful marketing tool, but not in the way you’d expect.
 According to Zajonc, the effect can take place subliminally, and that’s when it’s most effective. (source) In other words, marketing doesn’t have to be noticed to have a powerful effect on a customer’s behavior — just being exposed to it is enough.

-2. “Mere Exposure” can drive customer preference
+2. “Mere Exposure” can drive buying behavior

 There are two guiding principles to keep in mind when using Mere Exposure to your advantage: